PanGalacticTech/project_template/[2]LL_requirements_capture.md

 _This form is intended to assist in deriving low level hardware & software requirements from the ***Validated***
 High Level Requirements Capture[[1]HL_requirements_capture.md](https://github.com/PanGalacticTech/project_template/blob/main/%5B1%5DHL_requirements_capture.md) Form <br>
+Its scope can be adapted to suit projects of varying complexity_
 _______________________________________________________________________________________________________________________________________________________
 ## Validated High Level Requirements